o3de/o3de.org/content/docs/user-guide/networking/multiplayer/MultiplayerVersionMismatch.md

 ## Relevant Console Variables (CVars)
 **sv_versionMismatch_autoDisconnect**  *true | false* Determines if a mismatched connection with automatically terminate.
 It's recommended to keep this true; even minor differences between the version of a multiplayer component can cause unexpected behavior.

 **sv_versionMismatch_sendManifestToClient**  *true | false* Determines if the server will send all its individual multiplayer component version information to the client when there's a mismatch.
 Upon receiving the information, the client will print which components are different to the console.
-Its recommended to set to false for release builds.
+It's recommended to set to false for release builds.
 This is to prevent clients having knowledge to any multiplayer component information that should be kept private (component names and version hashes).

 **bg_viewportConnectionStatus** *true | false* If true, the viewport connection status system will display on-screen warnings whenever important  multiplayer events occur; this includes version mismatches.